yochaigal/newschoolrevolution/_posts/2021-08-16-little-free-libraries.md

 ### But, Why?

 This was of course, not my idea.
-I think I first heard about it from [this](https://twitter.com/CavernsOfHeresy/status/1381273447909720067) CavernsOfHeresy tweet.
+I think I first heard about it from [this](https://twitter.com/CavernsOfHeresy/status/1381273447909720067) CavernsOfHeresy tweet, using the **#IRLCommunityCopies** hashtag.
 Then I saw that [Roz](https://twitter.com/AllThingsTruly/status/1409201450090123267) had done it at least [twice](https://twitter.com/AllThingsTruly/status/1409881430977617930).
 Encouraged by their efforts, I reached out to CavernsOfHeresy (our games are friends since birth) and a deal was struck: I would send a "stack" of Cairns in exchange for a pile 'o Roguelands.

 I then began the hunt.
 Although there is a semi-functional [website](https://littlefreelibrary.org/ourmap/) that lists local Little Free Libraries in my area, (just _waiting_ for me to pay a visit) I found that it was sorely out of date and difficult to use.
 Instead, I began to take note of their locations while driving, biking and walking about town.
 I also asked other locals (fun!) and had a hilarious conversation with Fiona (my NPC-Quest-Giver in this scenario) about their various hidden locations.
 Finally, I had a list of 14 locations in my town alone (so far)!